• Skip to primary navigation

 Analog Efex film effects

-DxO Nik Collection Analog Efex Film Type
+DxO Nik Collection Analog Efex film effects

 • Film Type: You might see the Film Type Filter in Analog Efex and think – aha – a film simulation tool.
 It’s not quite like that.
 Analog Efex’s Film Types are subtler in their effect. and I generally find it more useful to add them at the end of the editing process not the start.
 There are three key controls to look out for.
 The Strength setting starts of at 50 but you can push it right up to 100, and the Fade setting is the same.
 What this slider does is to pull back the shadow and highlight values for a flattened, faded look.
 The Grain per pixel slider is a weird one because you reduce the value to make the grain effect more visible – not intuitive at all!